lumeland/lume.land/docs/getting-started/process-assets.md

 are many open-source packages that you can use that will do a better job.
 We wanted to keep this demo simple, so we created a simple function ourselves.

-Then, we use function `process()` to process the CSS files.
+Then, we use the function `process()` to process the CSS files.
 The function accepts an array of extensions that we want to process and a callback that receives all files matching with these extensions in the first argument.
-We use the function `minifyCSS` to modify the variable `file.content`, which is where the content is stored.
+We use the function `minifyCSS` to modify the variable `file.text`, which is where the content is stored.

 > [!tip]
 >